Femke Broeders-Bol: 2021: Tokyo Olympic bronze medalist

 Bol started her unbeaten indoor campaign on 30 January, beating her previous best in the 400 metres by more than 1.5 s to break a Dutch record in a time of 50.96 s at the Vienna Indoor Track & Field meet in Austria.
 The previous record was set a few minutes earlier by Lieke Klaver, who in turn broke Ester Goossens' mark which had stood at 51.82 s since 1998.
 Bol then won all her following seven races at the distance in four events, improving in every final.
 Competing in the World Indoor Tour, she powered to meet records in Metz (50.81 s) and Toruń (50.66 s), then clocked 50.64 s at the Dutch Indoor Championships, and finally lowered her record to 50.63 s when winning at the European Indoor Championships in Toruń, Poland.
 There she took her second gold medal anchoring the women's 4 × 400 m relay to a championship record.
 Her individual mark made her the fastest European woman since 2009.

-Bol during the 400 metres at the 2021 European Team Championships, where she won and set one of her eleven Dutch records from 2021.
+Bol (center) during the 400 metres at the 2021 European Team Championships, where she won and set one of her eleven Dutch records from 2021.

 The 21-year-old started her 2021 outdoor season by competing at the World Relays, before setting a 400 m national record of 50.56 s at the IFAM Meeting on 29 May in Oordegem.
 She then started improving her own Dutch hurdling record when winning Diamond League meetings, beginning with a time of 53.44 s on 10 June in Florence.
 At the time it was also European U23 record, breaking a 37-year-old mark.
 On 19 June, she returned to the 400 m flat event during the European Team Championships in Romania and bettered her record with a 50.37 s performance.
 On 1 July in Oslo, she lowered her hurdles record in a time of 53.33 s.
 She then took almost a second off with a Diamond League record of 52.37 s on 4 July in Stockholm, where she beat Shamier Little by 0.02 s.
 This race was only the second in history, after the 2017 USATF Championships, in which three women recorded times below 53 seconds as third-placed Anna Ryzhykova finished in 52.96 s.
 Bol, meanwhile, became the fourth fastest woman of all time with the sixth-fastest result ever, missing the European record by just 0.03 s.
 On 6 July, she won the event at the Continental Tour meet in Székesfehérvár with a time of 52.81 s, edging out Little in 52.85 s again.
 Having won the Diamond League race in Gateshead, England on 13 July, she extended her unbeaten streak in her specialist event to 12 races in total.
 It was her third consecutive victory over Little.